-Stupid ideas generally come in clusters, and we at Living Note wish to honor this by sharing our own :-)
+Stupid ideas generally come in clusters, and we at Living Note are no exception :-)

 That's basically it, really.
 DIY is fun and it's empowering to learn stuff, especially if that involves making something real and not only looking at things on the chalkboard.
 Intelligence gets a different kind of training when subjected to the solving of physical, real problems and the rewards are great for skilled engineers because you don't miss out on the excitement of this amazing thing coming alive on your table and doing this mind-blowing stuff.

 And you screw up a LOT and discover that often you're actually getting screwed by a bunch of stuff you weren't even aware of and have to go back and learn.
 All while making sure everybody around you doesn't go insane.
 Or you.
 Which you eventually do anyway.
 And so does everybody else.
 Thankfully.
 The good news is, no matter what dreams or nightmares may come, the resistor will still measure 1.217Ω tomorrow, maybe with a slight drift, and this gets really fun when you start actually understanding how things work.

 I can't say enough how exciting it is to have the internet.
 It used to be you had to have the right books and magazines and hopefully someone around you could ask - and sorting out problems wasn't simple, and more often than not, those with expertise just didn't have the time to help you on your little project.
 Thankfully, nowadays, you can basically get yourself absolutely inundated with top industry professionals explaining C3 and R5.

 We have literally gone, in 20 years, from university knowledge being reserved for the few who could afford it, and had the qualifications, to your neighborhood pothead being able to log on to edX and get a qualification in rocket science from MIT.
 Literally.